- One study of depressed women taking an antidepressant found that those who also took creatine had a better effect from the antidepressant.

 Creatine is a popular exercise supplement known for its benefit in helping athletic performance.
 It also may have value for neurological conditions like muscular dystrophy (4).
-Creatine supplementation reduces the damage on our genetic material (which can increase cancer risk) as well as stops the fats from oxidizing in our blood (a problem that contributes to heart disease)(5), and protect our nerve cells from toxins (6).
-As far as creatine’s role for depression, it seems creatine may help increase production of the energy molecule ATP in the brain, which may make the brain less likely to make us feel depressed.
+Creatine supplementation reduces the damage on our genetic material (which can increase cancer risk) as well as stops the fats from oxidizing in our blood (a problem that contributes to heart disease)(5), and protects our nerve cells from toxins (6).
+As far as creatine’s role for depression, it seems creatine may help increase the production of the energy molecule ATP in the brain, which may make the brain less likely to make us feel depressed.

 In my practice, most first-time patients with depression are already on at least one anti-depressant.
 Many are on more than one, and in round-robin style, have already tried a number of antidepressant medications.
 From a naturopathic perspective, any natural supplement that we can offer to help medication work faster and better is welcome as a first step.